 Property owners may appeal their values from June 15 to June 30.
-For tax year 2020 the protest period begins August 3rd.
 The Assessor's Office reviews the appeal and makes a determination.
 A determination can either be to adjust the value, or deny the protest and retain the current assigned value.
 The Assessor will notify you of the decision with a Notice of Determination mailed on July 10.

 A property owner or the owner's agent may file an abatement petition with the County to officially request an abatement of taxes due or refund of taxes paid.
 The term abatement is frequently used to refer to both abatement and refund because the abatement petition is used under both circumstances.